omega8cc/boa/docs/AI-POLICY.md

   (current as of this cycle).
 Re-check vendor crawler docs periodically and add tokens to the relevant `$is_ai_*` map in `server.tpl.php`.
 A missing token just means that agent falls through to ordinary handling — fail-open, not fail-closed.
+- **Fan-out, not single fetch.** A "user" fetch is not necessarily one request: some assistant agents (notably `ChatGPT-User`, and `Meta-ExternalFetcher`) expand a single prompt into many requests spread across the vendor's published IP ranges.
+That is why the user/search/utility limits are keyed **per vendor (aggregate)**, not per IP — a per-IP cap never bites a distributed fan-out because each IP stays under the limit.
+If a class feels too tight or too loose, tune `rate=`/`burst=` in `server.tpl.php`; do not revert the key to `$binary_remote_addr`.
+- **UA is forgeable; verify by IP for the agents that matter.** Classification here is by UA string alone, which a client can spoof.
+The vendors whose traffic matters publish signed IP-range feeds — OpenAI `https://openai.com/chatgpt-user.json` (and `gptbot.json` / `searchbot.json`), Anthropic `https://claude.com/crawling/bots.json`, Mistral `https://mistral.ai/mistralai-user-ips.json`.
+Gating the UA match on membership of the current feed (mirroring `cloudflare_realip.sh`) is the robust form and a sound phase-2;
+  it is intentionally **not** in this cut.
+- **Evasive agents defeat UA blocking.** `Perplexity-User` (the `$is_ai_evasive` class) is documented to drop its declared UA and impersonate Chrome-on-macOS, rotating IPs/ASNs, when blocked.
+Because the maps are fail-open, a block here — global or per-site — does **not** reliably stop it; once it abandons its UA it is ordinary browser traffic.
+That case belongs to the IDS/csf layer, not this policy.
+Note too that IP verification confirms genuine OpenAI/Anthropic traffic but will **not** make Perplexity blockable by IP, since it rotates outside its own published range.
 - **Amazonbot** is classified as `training`.
 It is a bulk crawler that feeds Amazon's models; if a site wants Amazon indexing, move it to `utility` or allow it per site.
 - **Secret-path breadth.** `config.json` / `key.json` are in the probe list because